scrapjs/mcjs/README.md

 _MCJS_ produces a single module with all inner requirements merged into a single scope with resolved name conflicts.
 That way it gains maximum compressability and minimal overhead.
 Smaller than [browserify](), [component](), [webpack](), [powerbuild](), [small](https://www.npmjs.com/package/small).

-## Features

-* Able to map modules, for example, to make a jquery build with `require('css')` replaced with `$.css`, project-wide, unlike browserify transforms
-* Merge fully compatible modules, e.g. `replace emitter-component with component-emitter`

 ## Some stats

 Compare minified sources (via closure compiler):